Monte Carlo Simulation for Estimating Pi ¶

 from raygent import TaskManager

-def estimate_pi(n_workers: int, samples_per_worker: int) -> float:
+def estimate_pi_parallel(n_samples: int, n_workers: int) -> tuple[float, float]:

 """Estimates Pi using Monte Carlo simulation with parallel execution.